Google Meet automatically switches the layout in a meeting to display the most active content and participants.

 - Tiled: The view that can show up to 49 people at the same time.
 By default, you’ll see 16 tiles on your screen.

 - At the bottom, move the slider to the number of tiles you want to see on your screen.
 The number of tiles you choose becomes the default for future meetings until you change it.
+In some cases, you might see a message that your selection is not saved, this can be due to performance limitations on your computer’s processor.

 - Spotlight: The active speaker or shared screen fills the entire window.